openstax/napkin-notes/rich/oscms-init-migrations.md

 # found in config/database.yml
 env: accounts$ pg_dump -t contact_infos -U ostaccounts -h openstax-dev-db.casdfasdfnll.us-west-1.rds.amazonaws.com accounts_dev > contact_infos.sql"

-# Use "faculty.csv" and "contact_infos.sql" to match every faculty user to an accounts ID
+# Use "faculty.csv" and "contact_infos.sql" to match every faculty user to an accounts ID (JOIN on email)
 # Give this file to salesforce

 # Use "faculty.csv" and "contact_infos.sql" to generate a csv list of faculty users and import the list into cms system.